Mythri10909/DevOps-Practice/readme.txt

 Hello DevOps
 hi all
 updated again
-This line is from conflict-branch.
+This line is from conflict-branch.yes